 This 1,100-acre recreation area boasts hiking and biking trails, as well as disc golf, camping, and kayaking on the Roanoke River.

-Enjoy cooler temps and revel in the final striking pops of colorful foliage at the Smith Mountain Lake Chili Festival.
+We reveled in the final striking pops of colorful foliage at the Smith Mountain Lake Chili Festival.

 While in Roanoke, don’t miss the Roanoke Star, the world’s largest man-made star at 100 feet tall.
 The iconic steel star has been welcoming visitors to Roanoke since 1949.

-Stay the weekend in town at the Hampton Inn & Suites Roanoke Downtown.
+For a family-friendly stay, we recommend the Hampton Inn & Suites Roanoke Downtown.

-It’s a block or two from Center in the Square, which houses family-friendly attractions like the Roanoke Pinball Museum and the Harrison Museum of African American Culture.
+It’s a block or two from Center in the Square, which houses attractions like the Roanoke Pinball Museum and the Harrison Museum of African American Culture.

 From the sixth-floor rooftop, take in the views across the magnificent Blue Ridge Mountains.